An avalanche probe could save your life!

 If you are looking for the best, most reliable probe on the market, look no further than the Black Diamond Quickdraw Pro 280.
 Designed with a sturdy 7-section aluminum construction, high-quality stainless steel cable, and a medium length that is perfect for skiers and snowboarders, this probe will stand up to even the most challenging backcountry conditions.

-The probe deploys quickly and easily, thanks to the Quickdraw system and the integrated stuff sack makes carrying it a breeze.
+Thanks to the Quickdraw system, the probe deploys quickly and easily, and the integrated stuff sack makes carrying it a breeze.
 Collapsing the probe, however, does require you to evenly distribute the slack cord through the probe, which can be a bit of a hassle.
 But despite this minor flaw, the Black Diamond Quickdraw Pro 280 is still our top pick for the best overall probe available today.